 Access to information

 The Act gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
-Any access request will be subject to a fee of £10 to meet Reactive’s costs in providing you with details of the information Reactive holds about you.
+You have right to contact us to update, amend or correct your information.
+You also have the following rights:

 Anti-Bribery & Anti-Corruption Policy

 • This anti-bribery policy exists to set out the responsibilities of Reactive Technologies “Reactive” and those who work for us in regard to observing and upholding our zero-tolerance position on bribery and corruption.